awaismirza92/seattle_calls_volume/README.md

 # Prediction of Call Volume for Seattle Fire Department

 The repository contains a notebook named `call_volume.ipynb` for predicting number of calls arriving at Seattle Fire Department in a given hour at a given date.
-The notebook has been developed on Google Colab, but it should run on a local environment with the follow-up installation instructions.
+The notebook contains links to datasets which have been employed, data exploration plots, features extraction section, modeling fitting and evaluation sections.

 ## Installation

-Please go through the following steps to run `call_volume.ipynb`
+The notebook has been developed on Google Colab, but it should run on a local environment with the following installation steps:

 1. Install Anaconda distribution of Python from here: https://www.anaconda.com/products/distribution

 2. Create a [new environment](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands):